Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Covering spaces

-\begin{adjustwidth}{15pt}{15pt} \textit{ {The theory of coverings allows to link properties between different manifolds whenever a special map exists between them.
-This allows to study complicated manifolds from simpler ones.
+\abstract{The theory of coverings allows to link properties between different manifolds whenever a special map exists between them.
+This permits the study of complicated manifolds from simpler ones.
+In this chapter, we explore unramified and ramified spaces which involve fundamental notions of covering spaces over manifolds.
 Roughly speaking, an unramified covering is a surjective map between manifolds which makes them locally homeomorphic.
 Fixing the base manifold, there is a beautiful relationship between all covering spaces and the fundamental group of the base manifold, similar to the Galois theory of field extensions.
-Allowing for special points at which the manifolds are not locally homeomorphic leads to ramified coverings, a much more flexible notion.
-Important examples include spectral curves. }} \end{adjustwidth}
+Allowing for special points at which the manifolds are not locally homeomorphic leads to ramified coverings, a much more flexible notion.}